rithmschool/react_curriculum/Unit-01/05-redux_intro.md

 export default store
 ```

-Once this is installed, you can open up the Chrome dev tools and check out the redux tab.
-Inside here you can time travel and do the following:
+Once this is installed, you can open up the Chrome dev tools and check out the Redux tab.
+Here is where the "time travelling takes place" via the following:

 `commit` - take any changes you have made to the redux state and set it to be the new initial state.
 You can do this as many times as you want.
 `revert` - go back to an original state (a previous commit)